daniel-beet/acme.sh.wiki-clone/Home.md

 2) In the installer, select: Net: `curl`, Net: `nc`  and  Admin: `cron` to install.

-3) After install finished, you can open Cygwin window and use `curl` to install `le.sh`online:
+3) After install finished, you can open the Cygwin window and use `curl` to install `le.sh`online:
 [https://github.com/Neilpang/le/wiki#1-how-to-install](https://github.com/Neilpang/le/wiki#1-how-to-install)

 4) In Cygwin, the cron job is not working by default.
-So, the issued cert will not be renew automatically.
+So, the issued cert will not be renewed automatically.
 If you want the cron job to work, you must enable the cron job:

 https://stackoverflow.com/questions/707184/how-do-you-run-a-crontab-in-cygwin-on-windows